 Words are powerful moving vehicles of human emotion.
-My passions collide here as a writer and a professional counselor.
+My passions collide here as a writer and a former professional counselor.
 I explore all relationship issues from my unique perspective as a mom and wife, married to my husband for over twenty years.
 Your takeaway: hopefully a few laughs, new perspectives and ways to improve your own relationships.

 M.A.
 Counseling Psychology

 ACA American Counseling Association Member

 Heather Heft’s experience as a former Professional Counselor spans several decades and disciplines, but is consistently woven with the same threads: her true love of people and her genuine interest in helping them overcome whatever challenges that life presents.

 Heather served as a counselor at Northwestern Human Services, dealing with an array of mental health diagnoses for a wide-reaching demographic.
 She handled employee assistance program intakes and worked as a crisis counselor for Integra Inc. As a counselor at a Victims’ Service Center, she focused on those dealing with sexual assault and abuse.